html-screen-capture-js/html-screen-capture-js/README.md

 - Strip an html document from its external dependencies, as a step in a bigger process.
 - Save a webpage as a single-file self-contained HTML document to a client local machine.
 - Send a complete webpage content as a simple string to a remote server.
+- Take multiple snapshots of a visitor's actions on a page for compliance purposes (e.g. sign up consents and the like).

 License: